ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 Well, I contacted GGG but as usual they don't answer any questions regarding legality of 3rd party tools.
 As this tool does not interfer with any game files directly, the answer is: probably no!

 Although there are 2 points which could be problematic:
 1. The tool fetches data from PoE servers repeatedly, so they could think you are stressing the servers too much.
 That is why I limited the refreshrate a bit.
-One request per one second (if you have under 15 stashtabs configured).
+One request per one second.
 2. The tool manipulates your lootfilter.
 I'm not sure if they are considered "game files" by GGG, personally I would'nt consider them like that.
 The tool certainly doesn't interact with the game client in any way.
 But if you are unsure you can deactivate this feature and only use the overlay.

 ## Attributions